-I met many nice people and I cannot put all the names in this short paragraph, but I think about thanks to her also for helping me with the figures and epigraph of this PhD work.
+I met many nice people and I cannot put all the names in this short paragraph, but I think about everybody who influenced my stay here, in Mexico.

 Last but not least, the most important person, who gave me her love and understanding.
-I
+I would like to express my heartfelt thanks to my wife, Renu Verma.
+Without her I would be a very different person today, and it would have been certainly much harder to finish a PhD.
 Still today, learning to love her and to receive her love makes me a better person.
-Special
+Special thanks to her also for helping me with the figures and epigraph of this PhD work.